Which school do you want to support?

 This lesson explores the essential elements of education infrastructure: technology, buildings, and equipment.
 It also summarizes the policies and financial structures (especially bonds and property taxes) that make schools possible.
 Finally, this lesson examines the impacts of aging school facilities on inequality and the climate.

-Today, the essential core of an educational facility is its ability to ensure reliable connections between students and teachers, whether in person or remotely as necessary.
+Today, the essential core of an educational facility is its ability to ensure reliable connections between students and teachers, whether in-person or remotely.

 The core infrastructure of learning is digital.